Oxycontin Abuse and Addiction: Symptoms & Warning Signs

 What does Oxycontin treatment involve?

 Oxycontin addiction is treated in a three-phase process that includes detox, rehabilitative therapies, and aftercare.
-Treatment is offered in both outpatient and inpatient settings.
+Treatment is offered in inpatient settings.

 What to do if you are concerned for a loved one?